-‘Maxim’ Stunner Kara Del Toro Is A Smokeshow In Tiny Snakeskin Dress & Over The Knee Boots
+‘Maxim’ Stunner Kara Del Toro Is A Smokeshow In Tiny Snakeskin Dress & Over-The-Knee Boots

 “You make me believe in love again.
 Every time I see a picture of you I want to go out and find love,” another fan wrote.

 Earlier this week, The Inquisitr shared that the model posed for a sexy photo at the beach.
-In the image, the beauty was clad in a sheer, dusty-pink colored dress that fit her like a glove.
-The model left little to the imagination— nearly popping out of the top of the ensemble while the bottom of the dress was equally as scandalous as the model showed off her toned and tanned stems for the camera.
+In the image, the beauty was clad in a sheer, dusty pink-colored dress that fit her like a glove.
+The model left little to the imagination, nearly popping out of the top of the ensemble while the bottom of the dress was equally as scandalous as the model showed off her toned and tanned stems for the camera.

 That shot garnered over 17,000 likes.